samuel-jimenez/GramEditor/docs/src/environment.md

 - Look-up of language servers
 - Language servers

 In order to make the best use of these features, it's helpful to understand where Gram gets its environment variables from and how they're used.

 ## Where does Gram get its environment variables from?

-How Gram was started — whether it's icon was clicked in the macOS Dock or in a Linux window manager, or whether it was started via the CLI `zed` that comes with Gram — influences which environment variables Gram can use.
+How Gram was started — whether it's icon was clicked in the macOS Dock or in a Linux window manager, or whether it was started via the CLI `gram` that comes with Gram — influences which environment variables Gram can use.

 ### Launched from the CLI

-If Gram is opened via the CLI (`zed`), it will inherit the environment variables from the surrounding shell session.
+If Gram is opened via the CLI (`gram`), it will inherit the environment variables from the surrounding shell session.

 That means if you do